Sage-Bionetworks/rocc-client-db/README.md

       seed <directory>       seed the db with the JSON files from the directory specified help [command]         display help for command

-### Note
+### Manual seeding

-If needed, you can manually seed the database with:
+If your local machine was unable to package the binary files with `npm run package`, you can alternatively seed the database with:

     npm run seed:prod

 Seeding is successful if you get something like the following:

-    $ npm run build && node dist/src/index.js seed data/seeds/production/
+    $ npm run seed:prod

     > @sage-bionetworks/rocc-db-client@0.1.0 build .../rocc-db-client
     > tsc -p .